Biffa, a UK-based waste management company, developed a new plastics recycling plant in Seaham, UK, with an estimated investment of £27.5m ($35.81m).

-Biffa’s plastics recycling plant will be located in an existing vacant warehouse at the Foxcover Industrial Estate, which is situated to the south of Seaham and north-west of Dawdon.
+Biffa’s plastics recycling plant is located in a warehouse at the Foxcover Industrial Estate, which is situated to the south of Seaham and north-west of Dawdon.

 The building is a modern warehouse unit with a gross internal area of 12,292m².
 It includes a three-storey office and car park.

 Biffa’s plastics recycling plant details

 Biffa’s plastics recycling plant is equipped with a 4,000kg/h PET bottle sorting and washing line along with additional infrastructure and equipment.

 A ventilation chimney up to 97.5cm-high is present along with roof vents and flue vents with fan housing to provide ventilation to the building.
 Three high-voltage transformers and associated compressors and chillers are also installed.